CassieMarie0728/my-awesomeness/README.md

 - [CassieMarie0728/cassie-marie](https://github.com/CassieMarie0728/cassie-marie) - Home of THE AFTERMATH DIARIES
 - [Cyber-Anonymous/Dark-Phish](https://github.com/Cyber-Anonymous/Dark-Phish) - A Powerful Phishing Tool with 50+ phishing templates.
 For more about Dark-Phish tool please visit the website.
 - [Devil-Tigers/CamHack](https://github.com/Devil-Tigers/CamHack) - Best Front Camera Hacking Tool very Fast and easy hack Front Camera by sending a LINK
+- [Drassil/git-wiki-skeleton](https://github.com/Drassil/git-wiki-skeleton) - This is a skeleton repository that can be used as a template to bootstrap your wiki using "remote_theme" config
 - [Err0r-ICA/Phishbait](https://github.com/Err0r-ICA/Phishbait) - 100% working Phishing Tool (38 websites)
 - [Gexos/Hacking-Tools-Repository](https://github.com/Gexos/Hacking-Tools-Repository) - A list of security/hacking tools that have been collected from the internet.
 Suggestions are welcomed.
 - [Iconscout/unicons](https://github.com/Iconscout/unicons) - Discover Unicons, a free collection of beautifully crafted 7000+ SVG icons, 3D icons, animated icons and icon fonts.
 Perfect for websites, apps, and creative projects.
 Start designing with Unicons today on IconScout!